Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Intra-Weight Mixed-precision Quantization

-\textbf{Approach: Memory Alignment.} As illustrated in Figure \ref{fig:raq}, the quantized weights are split into two quantized weight matrixes.
+\textbf{Memory Alignment.} As illustrated in Figure~\ref{fig:raq} right, the quantized weights are split into two quantized weight matrixes.
 The first matrix stores 3 groups of 2-bit quantized weights (the size of group is 16) and 8 4-bit quantized weights into continuous memory.
 The other matrix stores 8 remaining 4-bit quantized weights into independent memory.
 Thus, the memory access for each thread in GPU is memory-aligned.
-Then, 1-order zeros $1^{st} z$ and scales $1^{st} s$ are packed together and two of three scales are compressed into two 3-bit to fill 16-bit memory without paddings while only the 2-order zeros are stored with paddings.
-These memory alignment methods preserve accuracy loss and only leads to <0.02 average bit overheads.
+Then, to maximize memory utilization without compromising accuracy, a nuanced approach is taken with scale factors and zero values.
+1-order zeros $1^{st} z$ and scales $1^{st} s$ are coherently packed together and two of the three scales are compressed into 3-bit representations to occupy a 16-bit memory space efficiently (Scale Clipping).
+In contrast, 2-order zeros are stored with paddings (Zero Padding) to maintain alignment with memory boundaries.
+These meticulous memory alignment techniques effectively preserve accuracy loss while incurring a negligible <0.02 average bit overhead.